New York, city of Trump’s dreams, delivers his comeuppance

 NEW YORK (AP) — His name has been plastered on this city’s tabloids, bolted to its buildings and cemented to a special breed of brash New York confidence.
 Now, with Donald Trump due to return to the place that put him on the map, the city he loved is poised to deliver his comeuppance.

-Rejected by its voters, ostracized by its protesters and now rebuked by its jurors, the people of New York have one more thing to splash Trump’s name on: Indictment No. 71543-23.
+Rejected by its voters, ostracized by its protesters and now rebuked by its jurors, the people of New York have one more thing on which to splash Trump’s name: Indictment No. 71543-23.

 “He wanted to be in Manhattan.
 He loved Manhattan.
 He had a connection to Manhattan,” says Barbara Res, a longtime employee of the former president who was a vice president at the Trump Organization.
 “I don’t know that he has accepted it and I don’t know that he believes it, but New York turned on him.”